Syncplay/syncplay/README.md

 * Syncplay version, server password and current 'room'.
 * Ping responses to assess latency.

-None of them is currently stored.
+None of this information is currently stored in the official server build.

 The server has the ability to control the following aspects of the media player:
 * Current position (seek commands).